dmail-old/jsenv/readme.md

 ## jsenv

-Universal JavaScript with dependency management & hot reloading
+jsenv provides dependency managements, hot reloading and let you write JavaScript running in node or the browser

 ## Example